microsoft/genaiscript/packages/mywordle/readme.gpspec.md

-# Exploring CoArch with the mywordle Sample
+# Exploring GPTools with the mywordle Sample

 ## Prompts